snellm/docker-intellij/README.md

 users home directory will be lost between restarts.
 - The "dev" users home directory (/home/dev) is mapped to the host path set when starting, so will be preserved between restarts and even if Docker is for Windows is uninstalled/reinstalled.

+# Caveats

+- Not extensively tested.
+- If running inside Boot2Docker on Windows:
+  - Memory is limited to the size of the Boot2Docker VirtualBox VM (default to 2GB).
+  - An issue with mounting /home/dev to Windows causes problems with Chrome and Firefox profile creation.